Mustafa Kemal Atatürk: Neighbours to the east

 From 1919, Afghanistan was in the midst of a reformation period under Amanullah Khan.
 Afghan Foreign Minister Mahmud Tarzi was a follower of Atatürk's domestic policy.
 Tarzi encouraged Amanullah Khan in social and political reform but urged that reforms should built on a strong government.
 During the late 1920s, Anglo-Afghan relations soured over British fears of an Afghan-Soviet friendship.
 On 20 May 1928, Anglo-Afghan politics gained a positive perspective, when Amanullah Khan and his wife, Queen Soraya Tarzi, were received by Atatürk in Istanbul.
 This meeting was followed by a Turkey-Afghanistan Friendship and Cooperation pact on 22 May 1928.
 Atatürk supported Afghanistan's integration into international organizations.
 In 1934, Afghanistan's relations with the international community improved significantly when it joined the League of Nations.
 Mahmud Tarzi received Atatürk's personal support until he died on 22 November 1933 in Istanbul.

 Atatürk and Reza Shah, leader of Iran, had a common approach regarding British imperialism and its influence in their countries, resulting in a slow but continuous rapprochement between Ankara and Tehran.
 Both governments sent diplomatic missions and messages of friendship to each other during the Turkish War of Independence.
 The policy of the Ankara government in this period was to give moral support in order to reassure Iranian independence and territorial integrity.
-The relations between the two countries were strained after the abolishment of the Caliphate.
-Iran's Shi'a clergy did not accept Atatürk's stance, and Iranian religious power centres perceived the real motive behind Atatürk's reforms was to undermine the power of the clergy.
+The relations between the two countries were strained after the abolishment of the caliphate.
+Iran's Shia clergy did not accept Atatürk's stance, and Iranian religious power centres perceived the real motive behind Atatürk's reforms was to undermine the power of the clergy.
 By the mid-1930s, Reza Shah's efforts had upset the clergy throughout Iran, thus widening the gap between religion and government.
 As Russia and Great Britain strengthened their holds in the Middle East, Atatürk feared the occupation and dismemberment of Iran as a multi-ethnic society by these European powers.
 Like Atatürk, Reza Shah wanted to secure Iran's borders, and in 1934, the Shah visited Atatürk.

 In 1935, the draft of what would become the Treaty of Saadabad was paragraphed in Geneva, but its signing was delayed due to the border dispute between Iran and Iraq.
-On 8 July 1937, Turkey, Iraq, Iran and Afghanistan signed the Saadabad Pact at Tehran.
+On 8 July 1937, Turkey, Iraq, Iran, and Afghanistan signed the Saadabad Pact at Tehran.
 The signatories agreed to preserve their common frontiers, to consult together in all matters of common interest, and to commit no aggression against one another's territory.
 The treaty united the Afghan King Zahir Shah's call for greater Oriental-Middle Eastern cooperation, Reza Shah's goal in securing relations with Turkey that would help free Iran from Soviet and British influence, and Atatürk's foreign policy of ensuring stability in the region.
-The treaty's immediate outcome, however, was deterring Italian leader Mussolini from interfering in the Middle East.
+The treaty's immediate outcome, however, was deterring Italian leader Benito Mussolini from interfering in the Middle East.